National Vanilla Milkshake Day

-On a hot, sweaty day, you can’t go wrong with a lovely cool, creamy milkshake to get you cooled down.
+On a hot, sweaty day, it’s absolutely impossible to go wrong with a creamy milkshake to get cooled down and sugared up.

-One of the world’s most indulgent and colorful beverages, the humble milkshake can be found in hundreds of iterations – and today, it’s the sweet and simple vanilla milkshake that is getting all the attention.
+One of the world’s most indulgent beverages, the humble milkshake can be found in hundreds of iterations – and today, it’s the sweet and simple vanilla milkshake that is getting all of the attention.

-Whether you like your milkshake creamy or smooth, with whipped cream or mixed up with indulgent ice cream, and with fruit or just as a plain Jane, today you’ve got the perfect excuse to have a sip or two of your favorite dairy drink.
+Whether people like their milkshakes creamy or smooth, with whipped cream or mixed up with a pile of candy, with fruit or just as a plain Jane shake, this day offers the perfect excuse to have a sip or two of this delicious dairy drink!

-Vanilla has been a flavoring of choice for sweet treats for donkey’s years, and as one of the standard go-to flavors for many ice cream and dairy manufacturers, it’s no wonder someone thought to pop it in a milkshake one day.
+Vanilla has been a flavoring of choice for sweet treats for hundreds of years.
+And it has been one of the standard go-to flavors for many ice cream and dairy manufacturers, so it’s no wonder someone thought to pop it in a milkshake for a classic flavor.

-The actual milkshake itself has quite a history – contrary to what you might have expected, the milkshake started out as an alcoholic, whiskey-based drink, not unlike eggnog.
-It was touted as a restorative tonic in 1885.
+The milkshake itself has quite a history – contrary to what most people expect, the milkshake started out as an alcoholic, whiskey-based drink, not unlike eggnog.
+In fact, it was even touted as a ‘restorative tonic’, good for the health, in 1885.

-By the early 1900s, a milkshake would mean a drink made with chocolate or fruit syrups, and soon enough ice cream was commonly asked to be added to the mix.
+By the early 1900s, a milkshake would come to mean a drink that was made with chocolate or fruit syrups, and soon enough ice cream was commonly asked to be added to the mix.

 In the 1930s, milkshakes would become a very popular drink at so-called ‘malt shops’, which were frequently used by students of the era as a meeting point to hang out with their friends.

-The milkshake would become the light and frothy kind we know today thanks to the invention of the blender, allowing for a smooth milkshake where previously they could only be hand-shaken.
+The milkshake would naturally morph into the light and frothy kind everyone knows today, thanks to the invention of the blender.
+This important small kitchen appliance allowed for a smooth milkshake where previously they could only be hand-shaken.

 In the 1950s, the milkshake establishments had become a mainstay of American culture.
 Staff at the soda fountains would have nicknames for flavors of milkshake – the nickname for a vanilla milkshake was a ‘white cow’.

-You could jazz up your shake with a head of lightly whipped cream, and go full 1950s diner style by popping a single red cherry on the top!
+For extra fun, jazz up that shake with a topping of light whipped cream, and go full 1950s diner-style by popping a single red cherry on the top!